We've all done it - used our breaststroke arms to haul ourselves through the water, only to find we don't seem to go far for the effort we've put in.

 The arms have to be coordinated with the leg kick and breathing techniques.
 My book 'How To Swim Breaststroke' gives you all the tips and practical drills you will need to make your breaststroke a complete swimming stroke.

-Click BUY NOW to instantly download your copy to you computer, tablet or mobile device.
+Click below to instantly download your copy to you computer, tablet or mobile device.
 Or click here for more information.

 Mistakes often made with basic arm technique are: